quixio/quix-streams/docs/write.md

 ## Writing time-series data

 You can now start writing data to your stream.
-[TimeseriesData](#timeseriesdata-format) is the formal class in the SDK which represents a time-series data packet in memory.
+[TimeseriesData](#timeseriesdata-format) is the formal class in Quix Streams which represents a time-series data packet in memory.
 [TimeseriesData](#timeseriesdata-format) is meant to be used for time-series data coming from sources that generate data at a regular time basis and with a fixed number of Parameters.

 !!! tip